edscottite/The-Azure-Program/README.md

 - hi > "Hi, YOURNAMEHERE"

-- od > Opens Download Directory
+- od (Open Download ) > Opens Download Directory

-- oi > Opens system information
+- oi ( Open Information ) > Opens system information

-- lg > Opens a real-time data module for the client network - The network your device is currently using. ( Quaries are measured per 500 miliseconds and are averaged )
+- lg ( Linear Graph ) > Opens a real-time data module for the client network - The network your device is currently using. ( Quaries are measured per 500 miliseconds and are averaged )

 - admin > In development, will allow for the primary user ( admin perms ) to configure/manage lesser clients device via ID ( Varied by device HDI ) with Azure installed.